Basil22/Java-Basic-Programs-2/README.md

 13) Write a program to implement the defalut method in a Fuctional interface and override it.

-14)write a program to Count the number of alphabets in a given sentence
+14) Write a program to Count the number of alphabets in a given sentence i/p="Capgemini" o/p = {C-1,a-1,p-1,g-1,e-1,m-1,i-2,n-1}
-    i/p="Capgemini"
-    o/p = {C-1,a-1,p-1,g-1,e-1,m-1,i-2,n-1}

-15)Write a program to store the List of prime numbers in a arrayList and print it.
+15) Write a program to store the List of prime numbers in a arrayList and print it.

-16)Write a program to create POJO class of Product (Product Id, ProductName) and Store all values in any collection and Sort that values by ProductName in ascending order.
+16) Write a program to create POJO class of Product (Product Id, ProductName) and Store all values in any collection and Sort that values by ProductName in ascending order.

-17)write a program To count number of words in a given sentence. i/p "Hello world" o/p = 2 words
+17) Write a program To count number of words in a given sentence. i/p "Hello world" o/p = 2 words

-18)Write a program to Reverse a string="Capgemini Training"
+18) Write a program to Reverse a string="Capgemini Training"

-19)Write a program count Each vowel frequency in a String(String="capgemini training")
+19) Write a program count Each vowel frequency in a String(String="capgemini training")

-20)Create a class having Fields id,name ,salary and sort it based on id and name using comparator and comparable
+20) Create a class having Fields id,name ,salary and sort it based on id and name using comparator and comparable